7 Steps to Keep Your Faith in Hard Times

 Then as the cycle continues, negatives feelings like sadness, resentment, and anger, could result in poor decisions and actions.
 So instead of allowing the world to cast you into its mold, consciously make an effort to focus on what God's Word says about you and your situation.

 As you continue to keep your focus on God's Word, more and more, you will get God's perspective on the situation you are facing.
-Then you will find that it is not hopeless, for God is in the situation changing you and ultimately your circumstances.
+Then you will find that things are not hopeless for God is in the situation changing you and ultimately your circumstances.

 With your new perspective, you could see God using what was meant for evil to be a blessing in your life and the lives others.
 (Read the story of Joseph in Genesis chapters 37 and 39-50).
-With this perspective, Norman E. Rosenthal, MD, in his book, The Gift of Adversity, explains that, "it is sometimes wise to remain silent even in the face of injustice."
+With this perspective, you can be still and know that God is at work.
+Norman E. Rosenthal, MD, in his book, The Gift of Adversity, advises, "it is sometimes wise to remain silent even in the face of injustice."

 Focus Question: Are you more focused and responsive to the adverse situation in your life than what God's Word says?